Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 ### 6/3
 Today I fixed the error I was having yesterday with the polybius square, and I started working on another error with the columns.

+### 6/4
+Today I fixed the error I was working on yesterday with the columns.
+It had to do with a difference in the encoder and decoder when doing the columnar transposition, specifically with duplicate letters in the secondkey.